nymbols/youtube-video-importer/readme.txt

 1. Visit 'Plugins > Add New'
 2. Search for 'YouTube Video Importer'
 3. Activate YouTube Video Importer from your Plugins page.
-4. Come to YVI Settings > YouTube API > Enter YouTube API server key.

 = From WordPress.org =
-1. Download `youtube-video-imorter.zip` from WordPress.org.
+1- Download `youtube-video-imorter.zip` from WordPress.org.
-2. Upload `youtube-video-imorter.zip` to the `/wp-content/plugins/` directory
+1. Upload `youtube-video-imorter.zip` to the `/wp-content/plugins/` directory
-3. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress
-4. Come to YVI Settings > YouTube API > Enter YouTube API server key.
+1. Put Your YouTube API in Settings

 == Screenshots ==
+1.
+2.
+3.
+4.
+5.
+6.

 == Changelog ==
-* Update on 27 June 2015
 * Update on 23 June 2015
 * First Release  20 June 2015